andrewtyl/react-boilerplate/README.md

 * `npm start` - starts the react server locally
 * `npm test` - runs all test files
 * `npm run build` - creates a build of the web app for deployment
-* `npm predeploy` - creates a build of the web app for deployment and then runs a server of the build locally
+* `npm run predeploy` - creates a build of the web app for deployment and then runs a server of the build locally

 ## Reccomended File Organization
+* Components should be created in `./src/components/`
+* Test files for components should be in `./src/components/__tests__/`
+* CSS styling should be in `./src/styles/`
+* Images, videos, and other loadable assets should be in `./src/assets/`

-## Deployment
+## Deployment for Heroku
+1. Install the Heroku CLI using instructions from https://devcenter.heroku.com/articles/heroku-cli
+2. Create an app on Heroku.
+You can do this with the Heroku CLI or at https://dashboard.heroku.com/
+3. Edit the settings of the newly created app to include `https://buildpack-registry.s3.amazonaws.com/buildpacks/mars/create-react-app.tgz` as a buildpack.
+IF THIS IS NOT DONE, THE APP WILL NOT RUN ON HEROKU.
+4. Install the Travis-CI CLI using instructions from https://github.com/travis-ci/travis.rb#readme.
+This requires installing Ruby Version 1.9.3 or greater (2.0.0 or greater is reccomended).
+5. Setup Travis-CI to automatically build pushed branches.
+6. Edit `.travis.yml`.
+See the file and https://docs.travis-ci.com/user/customizing-the-build for more details.
+7. Any future pushes to the master branch should automatically trigger a build to Heroku.
+NOTE: There is currently a bug that may show your build fails due to an incorrect API key.
+The deployment to Heroku should still trigger regardless, but your build will show as failing, even if every test passed.
+Also, any email notifications from `.travis.yml` will not trigger.
+Follow this issue at: https://travis-ci.community/t/heroku-deployment-fails-but-doesnt/8145/

 ###### License
 MIT License